Chiano Conti

 Taste: dry, harmonious, medium-bodied, characteristic.

-Serving temperature: at 18°C, serving it in large wine glasses.
+Serving temperature: 18°C, served in large wine glasses.

 Alcohol content: 13.5%.